-Gretchen is the assistant to the dean of William Smith College and the office supervisor.
+Gretchen is the Assistant to the Dean of William Smith College and the office supervisor.
 With her friendly voice and outgoing personality, Gretchen is always willing to help students make appointments to see the deans and assist students and/or parents by answering questions or directing them to the best resource.